chhjulaal/weather-web-app/README.md

 # weather-web-app
-this is a weather app
+this is a weather app.